radhamanjunath1023-afk/Radha-Manjunath-Portfolio/N8N-Workflows/Client Intake & Research/README.md

-🚀 Client Intake & Research Automation
+## 🚀 Client Intake & Research Automation
 This project automates the manual work of researching new leads.
-It takes a form submission and turns it into a detailed "Executive Briefing" using AI.
+It takes a Tally form submission and turns it into a detailed "Executive Briefing" using AI.

-📋 How It Works (Step-by-Step)
+## 📋 How It Works (Step-by-Step)
-New Lead Entry: The process starts automatically when a client fills out an intake form (via a Webhook).
+* **New Lead Entry:** The process starts automatically when a client fills out an intake form (via a Webhook).

-Data Preparation: The system cleans and organizes the form data so the AI can understand it clearly.
+* **Data Preparation:** The system cleans and organizes the form data so the AI can understand it clearly.
+* **AI Research (Google Gemini):**

-AI Research (Google Gemini): * The AI uses Google Search to look up the client's company and recent news.
+   * The AI uses Google Search to look up the client's company and recent news.

-It analyzes the findings to identify key opportunities or pain points.
+   * It analyzes the findings to identify key opportunities or pain points.

-Information Formatting: To keep things organized, the system forces the AI to present its findings in a clean, consistent structure (using an Output Parser).
+* **Information Formatting:** To keep things organized, the system forces the AI to present its findings in a clean, consistent structure (using an Output Parser).

-Instant Notification: A summary email is sent via Gmail, giving the team a "head start" before their first meeting with the client.
+* **Instant Notification:** A summary email is sent via Gmail, giving the team a "head start" before their first meeting with the client.

+## Screenshot of Workflow